Frequently asked questions about collecting program learning assessment information

 When is assessment information being collected?
 When is it due?

-Program learning assessment information will be collected each fall beginning in 2023.
-Precise details about the timing during the fall semester is still being decided but a mid-semester process, likely in October, is what was recommended by the Task Force on Learning Goals & Assessment.
+Program learning assessment information will be collected each fall beginning in October 2023.
+A annual mid-fall collection is what was recommended by the Task Force on Learning Goals & Assessment.

 (The task force originally recommended this begin in 2022 but the COVID-19 pandemic changed these plans and pushed them back one year.)